al-76/FlickrFindr/README.md

 ## Dependencies
 - TCA - Architecture, DI, tests
 - SDWebImageSwiftUI - Image loading.
-Indeed, there's AsyncImage but it's buggy (like cancel error in lists on iOS 16) and not so good with caching
+Indeed, there's AsyncImage but it's buggy (like cancel error in lists, stacks on iOS 16) and not so good with caching

 ## Implementation notes
 * The project has the following structure:<br>